TrackingLaboratory/tracklab/README.md

 - **[VideoLevelModule](pbtrack/pipeline/videolevel_module.py)**: Abstract class to be instantiated when adding a new tracking module that operates on all frames simultaneously.
 Can be used to implement offline tracking strategies, tracklet level voting mechanisms, etc.
   - Example: [VotingTrackletJerseyNumber](pbtrack/wrappers/jn_detector/voting_tracklet_jn_api.py).
 To perform majority voting within each tracklet and compute a consistent tracklet level jersey number.
 Update the "jersey_number" column within `detections_pred`.
 - **[ImageLevelModule](pbtrack/pipeline/imagelevel_module.py)**: Abstract class to be instantiated when adding a new tracking module that operates operates on a single frame.
 Can be used to implement online tracking strategies, pose/segmentation/bbox detectors, etc.
   - Example 1: [YOLOv8](pbtrack/wrappers/detect_multiple/yolov8_api.py).
 To perform object detection on each image with [YOLOv8](https://github.com/ultralytics/ultralytics).
-Create a new row (i.e. detection) within `detections_pred`.
+Creates a new row (i.e. detection) within `detections_pred`.
   - Example 2: [StrongSORT](pbtrack/wrappers/track/strong_sort_api.py).
 To perform online tracking with [StrongSORT](https://github.com/dyhBUPT/StrongSORT).
 Creates a new "track_id" column for each detection within `detections_pred`.
 - **[DetectionLevelModule](pbtrack/pipeline/detectionlevel_module.py)**: Abstract class to be instantiated when adding a new tracking module that operates on a single detection.
 Can be used to implement pose estimation for top-down strategies, re-identification, attributes recognition, etc.
   - Example 1: [EasyOCR](pbtrack/wrappers/jn_detector/easyocr_api.py).
 To perform jersey number recognition on each detection with [EasyOCR](https://github.com/JaidedAI/EasyOCR).
-Create a new "jersey_number" column within `detections_pred`.
+Creates a new "jersey_number" column within `detections_pred`.
   - Example 2: [BPBReId](pbtrack/wrappers/reid/bpbreid_api.py).
 To perform person re-identification on each detection with [BPBReID](https://github.com/VlSomers/bpbreid).
-Create a new "embedding" column within `detections_pred`.
+Creates a new "embedding" column within `detections_pred`.
 - **[Callback](pbtrack/callbacks/callback.py)**: Implement this class to add a callback that is triggered at a specific point during the tracking process, e.g. when dataset/video/module processing starts/ends.
   - Example: [VisualizationEngine](pbtrack/core/visualization_engine.py).
 Implements "on_video_loop_end" to save each video tracking results as a .mp4 or a list of .jpg.
 - **[Evaluator](pbtrack/core/evaluator.py)**: Implement this class to add a new evaluation metric, such as MOTA, HOTA, or any other (non-tracking related) metrics.